AkanshaNagariya/CustomerBehaviorAnalysis/README.md

-# Customer Behavior Analysis Project Using Python SQL and Power BI 👩🏻‍💻
+# Customer Behaviour Analysis Project Using Python SQL and Power BI 👩🏻‍💻